QCovid/QCovid/README.md

 ### Repositories

+#### QCovidEngine
-QCovidEngine -- the QCovid® engine wraps the University of Oxford algorithm as a .Net Standard 2.0 DLL.
-This DLL is provided to organisations such as the NHS for inclusion in their software.
+This is the core component of QCovid®.
+The engine wraps the University of Oxford algorithm as a .Net Standard 2.0 DLL.
+This DLL provides a robust and easy to use interface for the QCovid® algorithm.

+#### QCovidEngine-TestCases
-QCovidEngine-TestCases -- these test cases were provided by the University of Oxford for testing QCovid® against their research data.
+Test cases have been provided by the University of Oxford for testing QCovid® against their research data.
+Before any release of QCovid® all test cases are executed.

+#### QCovid-ClinicalCodeGroups
-QCovid-ClinicalCodeGroups -- these CSV files contain the mapping information used by QCovid® to convert between NHS SNOMED and Read2 codes, and the QCovid® codes.
+These CSV files contain the mapping information used by QCovid® to convert between NHS SNOMED and Read2 codes, and the QCovid® codes.
 These mappings allow QCovid® to process NHS medical records.

 ### Discussions
 The [discussions board](https://github.com/QCovid/QCovid/discussions) is open for discussions about the QCovid® code and suggestions on how we could improve the QCovid® code base.